 People working in these industries who stayed employed often face the difficult choice between keeping their paychecks and protecting their health.
 Many people face reduced hours and paychecks when their employers reopen.
 All these changes impact people’s ability to provide for their families now and plan for the future.

 How can you help families needing support?
 While things may feel bleak, there are actions we can take today for a more hopeful future.
-Here are five things you can do to make a difference for our struggling neighbors:
+Here are five things you can do to make a difference for our neighbors facing hard times:

 - Become a monthly donor: Monthly donations are the best way to be there for families as they recover.